-This next option is an extremely easy one, as Fitbit suggests you just Force Quit the Fitbit application.
-This can be done in a variety of ways, depending on the device that you have.
+This next option is straightforward, as Fitbit suggests you Force Quit the Fitbit app.
+This can be done in various ways, depending on your device.

 - On an Android device, you access the multitasking menu.
-From there you can swipe away the app and re-open to check to see if everything is working.
+From there, you can swipe away from the app and re-open it to check if everything is working.

 Another way to get your Fitbit working again is to refresh the notification settings.
-In order to do this, you’ll need to follow these steps:
+To do this, you’ll need to follow these steps:

-- Tap your device icon in the top left-hand corner
+- Tap the Device icon in the top left-hand corner.
+Select Notifications.

-- Turn off all notifications including app notifications
+- Turn off all notifications, including all app notifications.

-This gives your device a “fresh” start, without needing to set everything up again.
+This gives your device a “fresh” start without setting everything up again.
 Performing this task has been known to knock out any cobwebs.

 Restart your Fitbit